Saab 9-7X

-The Saab 9-7X is a mid-size luxury SUV that was built by General Motors for the American market and sold under the Saab marque.
-The 9-7X was first revealed at the 2004 New York International Auto Show, and was available starting in the model year of 2005, as a replacement for the Oldsmobile Bravada.
+The Saab 9-7X is a mid-size luxury SUV that was manufactured by General Motors for the American market and marketed under the Saab marque, then owned by GM.
+The 9-7X was first presented at the 2004 New York International Auto Show, and was available starting with the 2005 model year, as a replacement for the Oldsmobile Bravada.

 Information and vehicle details

-The Saab 9-7X was introduced in 2004 for the model year of 2005, and was made by General Motors, and the 9-7X was also built on the GMT360 platform, which is the same platform that the Chevrolet TrailBlazer, GMC Envoy, Isuzu Ascender, Oldsmobile Bravada, and Buick Rainier were all built on.
-The 9-7X was Saab's first ever SUV.
+The Saab 9-7X was introduced in 2004 for the 2005 model year and was made by General Motors, and the 9-7X was also built on the GMT360 platform, which is the same platform that the Chevrolet TrailBlazer, GMC Envoy, Isuzu Ascender, Oldsmobile Bravada, and Buick Rainier were all built on.
+The 9-7X was Saab's first-ever SUV.

 The Saab 9-7X was originally available in two trim levels for 2005: the Linear and the Arc.
-The Saab 9-7X was not available with a turbocharged engine, which was quite unusual for a Saab vehicle.
+The Saab 9-7X did not offer a turbocharged engine, quite unusual for a Saab vehicle.
 All Saab 9-7X vehicles come with all wheel drive (2005 was the first year all wheel drive was offered by Saab), eighteen inch sport wheels, and sport tuned suspension as standard equipment.
 The 9-7X was built at GM's Moraine, Ohio assembly plant.
 The Saab 9-7X is classified as a midsize luxury SUV.

 When the 2005 Saab 9-7X had been introduced, it had served as the replacement for the Oldsmobile Bravada (which was discontinued as a direct result of the Oldsmobile brand being discontinued in 2004), along with the Buick Rainier.
 Most of the exterior styling on the Saab 9-7X and on the Buick Rainier was a direct transfer from the discontinued Bravada, except for a front fascia designed to resemble other Saab vehicles.

 From 2005 to 2009, the Saab 9-7X was the second most expensive luxury SUV made by General Motors, the most expensive being the Cadillac Escalade.
 GM had marketed the Saab 9-7X as a direct competitor to more upmarket luxury SUVs, like the Volvo XC90 and the Volkswagen Touareg.

 All Saab 9-7X models came standard with side curtain airbags, leather interior, heated front seats, automatic climate control, an AM/FM radio with a CD player and Bose speakers, as well as XM Satellite Radio, and OnStar.
 HomeLink was standard as well.
 All Saab 9-7X vehicles came with all-wheel drive as standard equipment.
 A touchscreen navigation system was available as an optional feature.